jacksonherron/Wayfarer/README.md

 -------------------------------------------
 #### What is Wayfarer?

 - Wayfarer is a travel app for a global-trotting community of users to share city-specific tips about their favorite locations around the world!
+This project was completed in 5 days as a faux client-project for General Assembly's Software Engineering Immersive 3 course in August, 2019.

 -------------------------------------------